 Great Tool for Writers: Making Short Links for Your Books

 I recently put a book up on Amazon.
 Super excited.
-Of course, I wanted to tell the world about my baby; so I fired up Twitter and got the URL from Amazon—but then heard metal grinding against metal in my head, because this was not going to work.
+Of course, I wanted to tell the world about my baby.
+So I fired up Twitter and got the URL from Amazon—but then heard metal grinding against metal in my head, because this was not going to work.

 What a nightmare.
 Whenever people see a huge block of text, most of them think, Too long, didn’t read.
 Which is why you see TL;DR at the bottom of so many posts on places like Reddit.
 People don’t have time for all that text online; they want a short summary instead.
 It’s just human nature.